Santoshkasam/LiDAR-obstacle-detection/README.md

 3. The ego car roof points are also removed as the ego car is not considered as an obstacle.

 ## Segmentation
+The point cloud is segmented in order to omit ground plane for object detection.
+The identification and segmentation of the point cloud is performed as follows:
+ 1.
+ 2.
+ 3.

 ## Clustering